subspacecloud/subspace/README.md

   * Removes client key and disconnects client.
 * **Auto-generated Configs**
   * Each client gets a unique downloadable config file.
+  * Generates a QR code for easy importing on iOS and Android.

 ## Run Subspace on Portal Cloud